jim-steerforth/cli-linux/pages/07.backup_moodle/04.unattended-upgrades/default.md

 </pre>
 Some more information is available [here](https://www.techrepublic.com/article/how-to-enable-automatic-security-updates-for-ubuntu-server/).

-When I logged on I was told
-65 packages can be updated.
+When I logged on and before making thos change I was told 65 packages can be updated.
 46 updates are security updates.